Judith Lindbergh, Founder & Director | Michelle Cameron, Co-Director

 Specialties: Memoir, Essays

 Darcey Gohring has 25 years of professional writing and editing experience.
-She is an editor at Zibby Mag and the host of the Zibby Mag Online Writing Community.
+She is Host of the Zibby Media Writing Community, a group of over 350 writers from all over the world.
 For six years, Darcey was the managing editor of a lifestyle magazine and has held almost every position in the editorial field.
-She specializes in personal narrative and memoir.
-Her writing has appeared in Newsweek, HuffPost, Business Insider, Scary Mommy, New Jersey Monthly, among others.
-She was a contributing author for the anthology, Corona City: Voices From an Epicenter, where she shared her experience of being diagnosed with breast cancer in the first few weeks of the pandemic.
-Darcey has led writing workshops and been the keynote speaker for conferences throughout the northeastern United States.
-She is currently completing her first novel..
+She is a writing instructor, who specializes in personal narrative and memoir.
+In her workshops, Darcey helps writers find their unique voices to craft meaningful personal stories.
+Her work has appeared in Newsweek, HuffPost, Insider, Scary Mommy, New Jersey Monthly, among others.
+She was a contributing writer for the anthology, Corona City: Voices From an Epicenter, where she shared her experience of being diagnosed with breast cancer in the first few weeks of the pandemic.
+Darcey leads writing workshops and has served as the keynote speaker for conferences all over the United States.

 Lillie Hannon